loadsmart/blog/content/posts/2020-07-01-introducing-gmail-wrapper/index.md

 comments: true
 ---

-If you ever had to read or write emails using the Gmail Official [Python SDK](https://googleapis.github.io/google-api-python-client/docs/dyn/gmail_v1.html) you know it is a pain for some reasons:
+If you’ve ever had to read or write emails using the Official [Gmail Python SDK](https://googleapis.github.io/google-api-python-client/docs/dyn/gmail_v1.html), then you know it is a pain for multiple reasons:

 - It is verbose, using dozens of chained objects like `foo().bar().baz()`
-- It is not intuitive (How to authenticate?
-How to read my messages?
-How to send a message?
+- It is not intuitive (How do I authenticate?
+How do I read my messages?
+How do I send a message?
 I don’t know...)
-- Although using a lot of classes, the responses are always plain dictionaries (What are the fields?
+- It uses plain dictionaries as the default response, regardless of the number of classes used (What are the fields?
 I’ll have to look the docs again)

 We use Gmail for several automated tasks at Loadsmart, and to overcome these difficulties we developed [gmail-wrapper](https://github.com/loadsmart/gmail-wrapper), a Python library that encapsulates the hard parts of the official SDK and provides an easier API.
-It was a closed project used only internally, and now we decided to bring it open-source, the first Loadsmart open Python package.
+It was a closed project used only internally, but now we decided to make it the first Loadsmart open-sourced Python package.
 Here are some comparisons with the official SDK:

 ### Authenticate